Non-Abelian Electric Field Correlator at NLO for Dark Matter Relic Abundance and Quarkonium Transport: Electric field correlator at NLO

 and the coupling constant is given in the $\overline{\rm MS}$ scheme, with all finite pieces accounted for.
 Since in light of section~\ref{sec:coupling-renorm}, $g^2 \varrho_E^{++}$ does not run after the coupling constant renormalization is included, the RHS of~\eqref{eq:spectral-full-result} multiplied by $g^2$ is independent of $\mu$.
 So we have

 where $\alpha = \frac{g^2}{4\pi}$, verifying the expected running of the coupling for non-Abelian gauge theory.

 Although somewhat lengthy, it is remarkable that we can write an explicit expression (even though there is one integral left to be done, with which we deal numerically) for the full momentum-integrated spectral function at NLO, which involves $O(20)$ diagrams in non-Abelian gauge theory with Wilson line insertions.
-This completes the technical section of this work, and now we apply this to the calculation of transition rates of heavy particle states in the thermal environment that we have discussed so far.